UserName504/pokemon-api-crawler/README.md

 > $ source venv/bin/activate
 > ```

+Upon activation, run `pip list`.
+Only `pip` and `setuptools` should be installed in the virtual environment.

 Once the venv has been activated, install requirements:
 > ```sh
 > $ pip install -r requirements.txt